In addition to our Zoom and in-person meetings, BGC members are also invited to view past recorded presentations at your leisure (password-protected):

 Time: 7:30 pm EST. Please arrive by 7:15.

 Kim Dooley is a Pointe-Claire gardener with a particular passion for native plants.
 She and her husband transformed their traditional suburban garden space into something else entirely: a biodiversity garden.
-Kim enjoys sharing what she has learned and encouraging others to include more native plants in their gardens to not only make them more beautiful but to also help nature.
+Kim enjoys encouraging others to include more native plants in their gardens to make them more beautiful as well as to help nature.
 It is her belief that at this time the world desperately needs gardeners and that we can help nourish the earth by working in concert with her.
+Come prepare to be inspired!

 May 9, 2026: BGC Plant Sale